pyvista/pyvista-doc-translations/examples/00-load/terrain-mesh.rst

 and
 `ParFlow <https://parflow.org>`_).

-In this example, we domonstrate a simple way to make a 3D grid/mesh that follows a given topographic surface.
+In this example, we demonstrate a simple way to make a 3D grid/mesh that follows a given topographic surface.
 In this example, it is important to note that the given digital elevation model (DEM) is structured (gridded and not triangulated): this is common for DEMs.